Your mobile network can decide how much it wants to charge your for roaming abroad.

 If your network does charge you, there are some protections in place to limit the cost of your bill if you're travelling in the EU:

-Be aware these limits don't apply when you're using your mobile phone while on holiday outside of the EU can be expensive, so you may be surprised by a large bill if you used your mobile regularly for making and receiving calls.
+Be aware these limits don't apply when you're using your mobile phone outside of the EU and it can be a lot more expensive, you could be surprised by a large bill if you used your mobile regularly for making and receiving calls.

 If you think you’ve been overcharged, the first step is to take a good look at your phone bill to make sure it didn’t happen by accident.
 It might be that your mobile network provider has made a genuine mistake.